chrishorton/Hands-Free-Presentation/README.md

 pip install pyautogui
 ```

-Again, epending on how your system is set up, you may have to run `sudo pip install` rather than `pip install`.
+Again, depending on how your system is set up, you may have to run `sudo pip install` rather than `pip install`.

 If you run into issues installing these dependencies, please look at the documentations for Snowboy and PyAutoGUI linked above.
 If you still cannot install them, post an issue on this Github.